BelaPlatform/bela-hardware/README.md

 This repo contains the editable hardware design files for Bela products, including Bela, Bela Mini, Bela accessories.

-These PCB designs have been created in and are editable with Cadsoft EAGLE (https://cadsoft.io) amd Kicad (http://kicad-pcb.org).
+These PCB designs have been created in and are editable with Cadsoft EAGLE (https://cadsoft.io) and Kicad (http://kicad-pcb.org).

 ## Licensing